wapiti-scanner/wapiti/doc/FAQ.md

 ### Can I add some attack payloads easily ? ###

 Yes, most of the payloads are stored in plain text or .ini files.
-You just have to add your owns.
+You just have to add your own.

 ### Launched a Wapiti scan, it takes sooooooo muuuuuuuuch time ####